Lem0naise/SecureNotes/readme.md

-Go to the releases tab on the right hand side to download the program!
+Visit [the homepage](https://lem0naise.github.io/projects) to download this project.